programming-notes/javascript-from-ruby-challenge/05-collections/03-object-literals.md

 In this way, we can extend objects with new properties whenever needed.
 If we try to access a property that has not been defined yet, it will return `undefined`.
 Nice and simple.

-The first example from above could also have been written as follows:
+It's important to realize the first example above could also have been written as follows:

 ```javascript
 var person = {};